crashDeltaGbg/crashDeltaGbg/README.md

 - 👋 Hi, I’m @crashDeltaGbg
-- 👀 I’m interested in a lot of things, out of which coding is one.
+- 👀 I’m interested in a lot of things, of which coding is one.
 I also like playing and making music.
-- 🌱 I’m currently learning WordPress development.
+- 🌱 I’m currently learning C++ development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: rickard@yxelflod.se